-Seriousness of intent: your background and experience in craft, if any (prior experience in craft is not a requirement).
-The individual artistic goals that you hope to pursue in each of the classes you are applying for.
+Seriousness of intent: your background and experience in craft, if any (prior experience in craft is not a requirement), and the individual artistic goals that you hope to pursue in each of the workshops for which you are applying.

-Work ethic: work-study students have an experience which is different from yet equally valuable to that of regular students.
-Do you feel you will benefit from balancing studio work with physical labor for the school?
+Work ethic: work-study students have an experience that is different from that of regular students, yet equally valuable.
+Do you feel you will benefit from balancing studio work with working for the school?

 Please do not apply for work-study if you are applying as a full-paying student.
-If you are not selected for work-study, you will have the opportunity to re-apply as a full-paying student (some classes may be full at that time).
-Work-study applications must be received by August 2, 2013 for fall.
+If you are not selected for work-study, you will have the opportunity to re-apply as a full-paying student (some workshops may be full at that time).
+Scholarship applications must be made online, using Slideroom, by 11:59 PM Eastern Standard Time on August 1, 2017, for fall or November 28, 2017, for spring and must include your letters of reference.
 After the deadline, applicants will be considered only in the event of cancellations.
-Work-study students will be notified by August 18, and once accepted will be asked to pay their invoiced balance.
+Work-study students will be notified by August 18 for fall and December 15 for spring, and once accepted will be asked to pay their invoiced balance.
+Apply at: